DRossyCPNV/ProjetGroupe-JeuDePlateau/README.md

 ![Language](https://img.shields.io/badge/language-french-415C7E)
 [![GitHub all releases](https://img.shields.io/github/downloads/DRossyCPNV/ProjetGroupe-JeuDePlateau/latest/total?color=88aacc&style=flat)](https://github.com/DRossyCPNV/ProjetGroupe-JeuDePlateau/releases)

-#### Introduction
+## Introduction
-As part of the CPNV school, we aim to carry out a group project, with a "physical" boxed version of the game, as well as a computer version, whose source code must be modular if necessary.
+As part of the CPNV school, we aimed to carry out a group project, with a physical boxed version of the game, as well as a computer version, whose source code must be modular if necessary.

+The game supports 2 to 6 players and is contained in a single HTML file, which loads several JavaScript scripts at startup and displays the game cards from inline JSON arrays.
+This approach keeps the project fully functional under file:// restrictions.

+The board and pawn movements are rendered using the HTML5 Canvas, allowing smooth animations, with configurable pawn movement speed.

-#### Purpose of the game:
+## Purpose of the game:
 Be the first player to have his or her CFC.

 When your turn arrives, roll the dice, then move your piece forward as many spaces as indicated by the dice, in the direction indicated by the arrow on the start square.